-Studies on driving and road-related stress have shown that drivers exposed to nature are less likely to have a negative response to stressful situations then those that were not exposed to nature.
+Studies on driving and road-related stress have shown that drivers exposed to nature are less likely to have a negative response to stressful situations than those that were not exposed to nature.

-A survey conducted by Dr. Rachel Kaplan found that office workers who could see trees from their desks report higher levels of satisfaction with their jobs and better overall health than those workers that could not see trees.
+A survey conducted by Dr. Rachel Kaplan found that office workers who could see trees from their desks report higher satisfaction levels with their jobs and better overall health than those workers who could not see trees.

 Trees are an efficient and cost-effective way for a community to improve its air quality and reduce pollution.
 A mature tree absorbs between 120-240 pounds per year of small particles and gases, like carbon-dioxide, which are released into the air by automobiles and industrial facilities.
 In addition, a single tree produces nearly three-quarters of the oxygen required for one person; and a canopy of trees in an urban environment can slash smog levels up to six percent.
 American Forests reports that just 25,000 acres of forest can offset the equivalent emissions of 10 billion automobile miles.